 1. We hereby emphasise that the Common Agricultural Policy (hereinafter: CAP) is one of the European Union’s key policies ensuring food security, the stability of incomes of farmers and agricultural businesses, and functioning of rural areas, in accordance with the provisions of the EU Treaties.

+Proposed new compromise wording:

+2. We emphasise that the CAP must remain a visible, clearly defined, and adequately funded policy that ensures food security, the long-term competitiveness of the agricultural sector.
+The CAP must remain financially distinct and should not compete for funding with other sectors.

 3. We note that the opinion of the European Court of Auditors on the MFF for 2028–2034 and the CAP reform indicates that the proposed integration of the CAP into a common fund, although presented as a simplification, may in fact increase the risk of undermining the CAP as a common European policy.